quality-liquid/cupid_code/Documentation/Manual/manager_manual.md

 Suspending a Dater

-If their nametag is blue, they are unsuspended
+If their nametag is pink, they are unsuspended

 ![alt_text](manager_imgs/unsuspendeddater.png "Unsuspend")